epku383/Google-Cloud-Guide/README.md

 [Back to the Top](https://github.com/mikeroyal/Google-Cloud-Guide/blob/main/README.md#table-of-contents)

-[Cloud SDK](https://cloud.google.com/sdk/) is a clietn tool used to to manage Google Cloud resources and applications with command-line tools and libraries.
+[Cloud SDK](https://cloud.google.com/sdk/) is a client tool used to to manage Google Cloud resources and applications with command-line tools and libraries.
 The Cloud SDK contains gcloud, gsutil, and bq command-line tools, which you can use to access [Compute Engine](https://cloud.google.com/compute), [Cloud Storage](https://cloud.google.com/storage), [BigQuery](https://cloud.google.com/bigquery), and more.

 [Google Cloud Shell](https://cloud.google.com/shell/) is a free admin machine with browser-based command-line access for managing your infrastructure and applications on Google Cloud Platform.